codewithfatima/LiveWordCounter/README.md

-# LiveWordCounter
+## LiveWordCounter
-This is basic project of Using html , css and javascript
+This is basic project of Using html5 , css3 and javascript